-- 1. Gas appliance classifications for approved venting methods are based on EN 1749:2020 - 2.
-Refers to gross calorific value of fuel - 3.
-Refers to net calorific value of fuel - 4.
-Natural gas: G20 Hs 37.78 MJ/m3, G25 Hs 32.49 MJ/m3, G25.3 Hs 33.2 MJ/m3 @ 15°C and 1013.25 mbar - .
-There is a difference between the gas connection diameter and the diameter of the supply line.
+1. Gas appliance classifications for approved venting methods are based on EN 1749:2020

+2. Refers to gross calorific value of fuel

+^{3.} Refers to net calorific value of fuel

+Natural gas: G20 Hs 37.78 MJ/m3, G25 Hs 32.49 MJ/m3, G25.3 Hs 33.2 MJ/m3 @ 15°C and 1013.25 mbar There is a difference between the gas connection diameter and the diameter of the supply line.
+Always use

+5. There is a difference between the gas connection diameter and the diameter of the supply line.
 Always use the most adequate diameter of the supply line to minimize the pressure drop through the gas pipes.
-If necessary, reduce the diameter of the supply line at the inlet of the unit - 6.
-Sound pressure measured in dB(A) calculated to 5m free field - Minimum height from floor to bottom surface of heater for safe use of heater.
+If necessary, reduce the diameter of the supply line at the inlet of the unit

+6. Sound pressure measured in dB(A) : at 5m distance of the heater with A=160m2 & Q=2

+7. Minimum height from floor to bottom surface of heater for safe use of heater.
 Positioning of unit heaters for proper performance is application dependent.
 Operation is affected by other air moving equipment in the space, obstructions to the airflow, draughts and/or close proximity to doors or windows, etc. Care should be taken to avoid mounting the heaters higher than these recommendations, unless downturn nozzle options are used, as significant stratification may occur resulting in poor floor coverage and higher energy losses through the roof structure.
 Isothermal conditions +/-20°C ambient air temperature, discharge louvres zero deflection, v = 0.5m/s.
 The air throw will be influenced by the height of the building, mounting height of the unit, ambient temperature & adjustment of the louvres.